UBCSailbot/sailbot_workspace/src/global_launch/config/README.md

 **`reynolds_number`**

-- _Description_: The reynolds number of the boat.
+- _Description_: The Reynolds number of the wind.
 - _Datatype_: `double`
 - _Range_: `(0.0, MAX_DOUBLE)`